Thirteentj/acad-homepage.github.io/_pages/about.md

 # 🔥 News
+- *2023.12*: &nbsp; One paper entitled Enhancing Social Decision-Making of Autonomous Vehicles: A Mixed-Strategy Game Approach With Interaction Orientation Identification is pre-printed on ArXiv.
+Find [paper](https://arxiv.org/abs/2312.11843) here.
 - *2023.11*: &nbsp;🎉🎉 I got one paper accepted by IEEE Transactions on Intelligent Vehicles(TIV).
 - *2023.10*: &nbsp;🎉 As the first author, I got one paper accepted by Transportation Research Board 103th Annual MeetingTransportation Research Board.
 - *2023.09*: &nbsp; One paper entitled Towards Socially Responsive Autonomous Vehicles: A Reinforcement Learning Framework with Driving Priors and Coordination Awareness is pre-printed on ArXiv.
 Find [paper](https://arxiv.org/abs/2309.09726) here.